starriver030515/FUSION/README.md

 ### Data Collection
 FUSION-Pretrain-10M is primarily built upon high-quality image-caption datasets, including LLaVA-558K, ShareCaptioner-1.2M, and PixelProse-9M.

 FUSION-Finetune-12M leverages a diverse range of benchmark datasets spanning categories such as OCR, Science, and General QA.
-It also introduces additional datasets to improve model performance in domains such as math and visual reasoning.
-Some of these datasets include MMathCot and MulBerry.
+It also introduces additional datasets to improve model performance in domains such as math and visual reasoning including MMathCot and MulBerry.

-These datasets also includes 4 million synthetic samples generated using our **Language-Driven QA Synthesis pipeline**, with the goal of improving instruction alignment and visual understanding.
+The datasets also includes 4 million synthetic samples generated using our **Language-Driven QA Synthesis pipeline**, with the goal of improving instruction alignment and visual understanding.
 These 4 million synthetic samples are divided into:

 ​	•	2M used for pretraining (PT)